Aug 15/09just home from wonderful new 18 km trail ride! on part of the Eire Canal

 of Cambridge and Waterloo County as you travel along the trails: Mennonite wagon

-historic electric railway lines and vanished water
+routes, dams, mills, historic electric railway lines and vanished water

-powered mill settlements.
+power mill settlements.
 Historically, they were here

 first!